HomeDIYHomemade DIY Tick Tubes – an Illustrated Guide

 Ticks, we all hate them.
 Nobody likes picking ticks off themselves, their children, or their dog after playing in the yard.
 If your yard backs up to a grassland, prairie, or woods then it is likely that you have ticks.
 Additionally, I hate spraying for ticks because of all the ‘non-tick’ bugs it will inevitably kill that are valuable to our ecosystem.
 I don’t like the thought of killing random butterflies or bees when all I want to do is stop ticks from entering my yard.

+Recent studies have shown Tick tubes to be effective at reducing the population of ticks on rodents.
+Commercially available Tick Tubes have been shown to be very effective at reducing tick populations on rodents in New England.
+Heck, even just distributing treated cotton balls showed that 72% of mice were tick free vs 100% of mice on untreated sites.
 Tick tubes utilize mice, and their desire for a warm comfortable nest to kill ticks.
 The way they work is that you treat some cotton balls, or dryer lint with permethrin.
 After allowing for the permethrin to dry for about 24 hours or so, you simply stuff the cotton balls into the tubes.
 Then, identify areas of your property where mice are likely to live – because if mice live there, so do ticks.

 How Tick Tubes Work

 You place your tick tubes in areas that mice likely inhabit.

 The mice will pull the cotton and lint out of the tubes, and use them to line their nests.

 Then during the summer, as the mice go about their business looking for food, ticks will attach themselves to them as they pass through long grass.

 When the mouse returns to its nest to rest, the ticks will come into contact with cotton balls / dryer lint that was treated with permethrin.
 This will in-turn kill the tick on contact.